 After taking a glance at Aunt Donna's wedding dress upstairs, everyone went to Saint John's Church a few blocks away for a 9:00 wedding ceremony.

 I recall nothing about the wedding ceremony but do remember a little about the reception in the afternoon.
-Second cousin David a few years older than me was at the bar area.
+My second cousin David a few years older than me was at the bar area.
 I was in awe at how he was drawing a glass of beer from a just-tapped keg.
 Later, I fell asleep and was awoken by grandma.